-1 6.2 Increased local stresses may be permitted in the masonry provided that the member applying the load is sensibly rigid and of appropriate bearing area, or a suitable spreader is introduced.
-Design should be in accordance with BS EN 1996-1-1: 2005, clause 6.1.3 and its UK National Annex.
+6.2 Increased local stresses may be permitted in the masonry provided that the member applying the load is sensibly rigid and of appropriate bearing area or a suitable spreader is introduced.
+Design should be in accordance with BS EN 1996-1-1: 2005, Clause 6.1.3 and its UK National Annex.

-- 6.3 For low-rise buildings, the design of masonry walls should be in accordance with BS 8103-2: 2013. - 6.4 Joist hangers may be used provided that: - when designed in accordance with BS EN 1996-1-1: 2005 and its UK National Annex and/or PD 6697: 2010, the full effect of the maximum eccentric load at the joist hanger detail is taken into account.
-It should be assumed that joist hangers are not effectively rigid when calculating the local bearing stress under single hangers; the effective load applied via the hanger should be determined by an acceptable elastic theory - they are compatible with aircrete blocks with a mean compressive strength of $8.7 \,\mathrm{N\cdot mm^{-2}}$ or above.
-The dimensions used in the design and the manufacture from appropriate materials are set out in BS EN 845-1 : 2013 and BS EN 1996-2: 2006, Annex C, Table C1 and its UK National Annex - supervision and quality of work^[1] are adequate to ensure that: - installation is in accordance with the hanger manufacturer's instructions - the masonry course to carry the hangers is level and at the correct height, any adjustments being made before the course is laid - the hanger bears directly on a complete block with the back plate flat against the block - the gap between the joist and the back plate does not exceed 6 mm - construction complies with the conditions used in the design, and restraint-type hangers are used when specified - the blockwork above the hanger is completed and matured before any load is applied to the hanger. - (1) Further guidance may be obtained from the BRE Good Building Guide 21 (1996): Joist hangers. - 6.5 The characteristic initial shear strength of designed masonry mortars in combination with the blocks must be as follows, in accordance with BS EN 998-2: 2016: - 0.15 N·mm2 for general purpose and lightweight mortars - 0.3 N·mm2 for thin-layer mortar. - 6.6 Flexural strength values f{xk1} and f{xk2} to be used for general purpose mortars are given in BS EN 1996-1-1: 2005 and its UK National Annex, Table NA.6.
+- 6.3 Joist hangers may be used provided that: - when designing in accordance with BS EN 1996-1-1: 2005 and its UK National Annex and/or PD 6697: 2010, the full effect of the maximum eccentric load at the joist hanger detail is taken into account.
+It should be assumed that joist hangers are not effectively rigid when calculating the local bearing stress under single hangers; the effective load applied via the hanger should be determined by an acceptable elastic theory - they are compatible with Aircrete blocks with mean compressive strengths of 7.3 N·mm-2 or above.
+The dimensions used in the design and the manufacture from appropriate materials are set out in BS EN 845-1: 2013 and BS EN 1996-2: 2006, Annex C, Table C1 and its UK National Annex

+- supervision and quality of work(1) are adequate to ensure that: - installation is in accordance with the hanger manufacturer's instructions - the masonry course to carry the hangers is level and at the correct height, any adjustments being made before the course is laid - the hanger bears directly on a complete block with the back plate flat against the block - the gap between the joist and the back plate does not exceed 6 mm - construction complies with the conditions used in the design and restraint-type hangers are used when specified - the blockwork above the hanger is completed and matured before any load is applied to the hanger. - (1) Further guidance may be obtained from the BRE Good Building Guide 21 (1996): Joist hangers. - 6.4 The characteristic initial shear strength of designed masonry mortars in combination with the blocks must be as follows, in accordance with BS EN 998-2 : 2016: - 0.15 N·mm2 for general purpose and lightweight mortar - 0.3 N·mm2 for thin layer mortar. - 6.5 Flexural strength values f{xk1} and f{xk2} to be used for general purpose mortars are given in BS EN 1996-1-1: 2005 and its UK National Annex, Table NA.6.